andrew1007/mrfa-demo/article/part1.md

 );
 ```

-With this simple change, the flame graph has changed.
+The flame graph has changed.
 There are now gray cells.
 These represent components that did not rerender during a particular render cycle in the app.

 ![memoed to prevent cascading rerenders](../images/memoed-supressed-rerender.png)